Whefert/weather-dashboard/README.md

     - The temperature
     - The humidity
     - The wind speed
-  - When a user view future weather conditions for that city they are presented with a 5-day forecast that displays:
+  - When a user views future weather conditions for that city they are presented with a 5-day forecast that displays:
     - The date
     - An icon representation of weather conditions
     - The temperature